 The pervasiveness of the crime drives up costs for all consumers and costs the insurance industry billions of dollars each year.
 One authority estimates that the annual value of insurance fraud approaches $150 billion.
 Detecting insurance fraud is difficult because of the surreptitious nature by which the criminal perpetrates the fraud.

 Depending on the specific issues involved, an alleged wrongful act may be handled as an administrative action or law enforcement may handle it as a criminal matter.

 Types of Insurance Fraud

-Police and prosecutors typically refer to an insurance fraud scheme as either “hard fraud” or “soft fraud.”
+Police and prosecutors typically refer to a fraudulent insurance scheme as either "hard fraud" or "soft fraud."

 Typical Elements for Fraud

 In any insurance fraud case, there are certain elements that must be proven beyond a reasonable doubt in order for criminal penalties to apply.
 While each state may have additional elements for certain specific types of insurance fraud, the core elements often include:

 Whether these elements are proven will depend on the evidence in a case, specifically, the evidence that could be admissible at a trial.